Energy has been generated at the Irsching site near Ingolstadt for more than fifty years. A total of five power plant units is located here.

 Project description

 At the end of 2018, Uniper has been awarded a contract by the transmission system operator TenneT to build a gas-fired power plant with an electrical capacity of 300 megawatts in Irsching.
-Uniper is building the power plant and will also operate it later.
+The power plant was built by Uniper and will also be operated by Uniper in the future.

 Irsching 6 will serve as a so-called "special grid facility" in critical situations as a security buffer of the power supply, in a sense as a "fire brigade" of the power grid.
 This means that the plant will not be available to the market, but will step in at short notice if the grid stability is at risk.